8 The Merger

 The samples came from deep-sea sediments near a hydrothermal vent field called Loki’s Castle, on the Mid-Atlantic Ridge between Norway and Greenland, at a depth of 3,283 meters.2 The organisms they found were not eukaryotes.
 They were archaea – prokaryotes, single-celled, lacking nuclei and internal membranes.
 But their gene set told a different story.

 These archaea, dubbed Lokiarchaeota, carried genes that no one expected to find in a prokaryote.3 Genes for actin-like cytoskeletal proteins – the molecular scaffolding that eukaryotic cells use to change shape, crawl, and engulf particles.
 Genes suggesting the capacity for membrane remodeling.
-Genes hinting at the ability to do something that was supposed to be a eukaryotic monopoly: phagocytosis, the act of wrapping your cell membrane around another object and pulling it inside.
+Genes whose eukaryotic counterparts participate in phagocytosis – the act of wrapping your cell membrane around another object and pulling it inside.
+Whether these archaea actually engulfed particles remains debated.

 Lokiarchaeota did not have a nucleus.
 They did not have mitochondria.
 But they had the genetic toolkit that could, in principle, lead to both.
 They were closer to eukaryotes than any other prokaryote ever found – a bridge between the two great domains of cellular life.